frozzare/CookieStore/Readme.md

 # Nea

-This is not for production, had an idea I wanted to try with cookies in .NET
+Had an idea I wanted to try with cookies in C#, *not for production use.*

 ## Example